 The Fund's policy is to recognise transfers into and transfers out of fair value hierarchy levels as at the end of the reporting period.

 Transfers Between Levels

-There were no transfers between the levels of the fair value hierarchy during the year ended 30 June 2023.
+There were no transfers between the levels of the fair value hierarchy during the years ended 30 June 2023 and 30 June 2022.